-SHO ASAKAWA is a Japanese fashion designer, composer, songwriter, leader of the post-punk band PLASTICZOOMS and DJ.
+SHO ASAKAWA is a Japanese fashion designer, model, composer, songwriter, leader of the post-punk band PLASTICZOOMS and DJ.
 He’s active since around 10 years in Japan, and started his international activities in 2015.

 Combining elements of 70’s punk, 80’s post- punk, new wave, and gothic genres all into the core of a new sense of sound, they are PLASTICZOOMS.
 Frontman Sho Asakawa , in keeping with the spirit of DIY, personally directs and produces their music, artwork, merchandise, and all other creative endeavors.